Business Call Recording: How to Record Calls and Stay Compliant

 - To start recording, press the record button.

 - To stop recording, press the stop button.

 Call recordings are stored online, where you can listen to, download, tag, comment, and share them with colleagues.
-To retrieve a recording, simply log into the Telzio Dashboard and navigate to Recordings.
+To retrieve a recording, simply log into the Telzio Dashboard and navigate to the Call Recordings page.

-Under Recordings, you’ll find a variety of tools to manage and collaborate on the audio files, in addition to details like duration, time of the call, the phone numbers associated with the call, the user assigned to the recording if any, and a log of activity on the recording.
+On the Telzio Dashboard, you’ll find a variety of tools to manage and collaborate on the audio files, in addition to details like duration, time of the call, the phone numbers associated with the call, the user assigned to the recording if any, and a call log of activity on the recording.